Nuant/nqs-sdk/README.md

 Coming soon:

 - API stabilisation
-- API examples with arbitrageur or other multi-agents scenarios
+- API examples with arbitrageur or other multi-agent scenarios

 And later: